lizastark/computational-craft-2019/midtermBrief.md

 # Midterm Brief

 ## TRACK 1
-Design a lamp using the techniques, tools, and materials we have been learning over the course.
-Lamp and presentation are due at the beginning of class on Oct.
+**Design a lamp using the techniques, tools, and materials we have been learning over the course.** Lamp and presentation are due at the beginning of class on Oct.
 23. You will have seven minutes total to present.
 I suggest 5 minutes for presentation and 2 for feedback.
 You do not need to have a slide deck unless you want to.
 You should plan to demo.
 Documentation and tutorial (see below) due Sunday, Oct.
 27.

+[Here](https://www.instructables.com/id/Computational-Craft-2014/) is some inspiration from past classes.
+Remember, a lamp is a source of light.
+Try to push beyond your current mental models and ontologies of what you think a lamp is.
+Use your imagination.

 ### Constraints:
 1) MUST use a switch or sensor.
 RE: You must have a way of controlling the circuit.